-"We will look at money and insurance issues further down the way," Bernstein said.
+"Money is not the issue.
+There are much more important issues," he said.
+"We will look at money and insurance issues further down the way."

-England team managing director Adrian Bevington, who sat alongside Bernstein at a news conference in front of the squad, spoke for the team.
+The England squad watched Bernstein address the media at the team hotel north of London.
+England team managing director Adrian Bevington said, who sat alongside Bernstein at the news conference, spoke for the team.

 "At this time the whole squad would like to appeal for calm and an end to the disorder which has been ongoing."

-Groups of young people rampaged for a third straight night in London on Monday, setting buildings, vehicles and garbage cans alight, looting stores and pelting police officers with bottles and fireworks.
+Groups of young people rampaged for a third straight night in London on Monday, setting buildings, vehicles and garbage dumps alight, looting stores and pelting police officers with bottles and fireworks.